Integrated Solar Panels: Pros, Cons & Costs

 Integrated solar panels are also referred to as in-roof solar panels.
 They are essentially the same as traditional solar panels which are installed on top of roof tiles or slates, but these panels are integrated into the roof, i.e. they replace a section of your roof with no tiles underneath.
-Integrated solar panels are designed to be weatherproofed and to be as strong as normal roof tiles but also include the photovoltaic cells to generate electricity for your home.
+Integrated solar panels are designed to be weatherproof and to be as strong as normal roof tiles but also include photovoltaic cells to generate electricity for your home.

 Although sometimes referred to as solar roof tiles, integrated solar panels are not designed to look like roof tiles or slates and generally aren't a complete roofing solution.
-If you're looking for a complete solar roof replacement take a look at What are Solar Panel Roof Tiles?
+If you're looking for a complete solar roof replacement take a look at “What are Solar Panel Roof Tiles?“.

 As integrated solar panels are designed to sit flat with the roof and often in a similar colour scheme they are often more likely to meet planning permission in listed buildings or protected areas.
 In addition, as they’re not adding to the weight of the roof they may be a better choice for older, more delicate architecture.

 GSE Integration is a product range by a French solar company, SVH Energie.
 The GSE In-Roof System dominates over 60% of the market share of residential installations in France.
-The company aim to produce photovoltaic panels that are simple, lightweight, watertight and inexpensive.
+The company aims to produce photovoltaic panels that are simple, lightweight, watertight and inexpensive.
 The GSE In-Roof can be easily fitted on all roof types with pitches between 12° to 50° and in small or large formations.
 The materials used in the system are also 100% recyclable.

-How Much Does Roof Integrated Solar Cost?
+How Much Does Roof Integrated Solar Cost in the UK?

 The cost of integrated solar is comparable to traditional on-roof solar installation, but it is difficult to estimate as there are so many factors to consider e.g. whether it’s a new build or retrofit, how much energy you need the panels to generate, which manufacturer you choose.